aseichter2007/ClipboardConqueror/readme.md

 Saving agents like |||re,name:save|"more details" is likely to mess you up, it will save the last text you copied into "name" rather than "more details"

 Please use Clipboard Conqueror responsibly and respect copyright and laws in your country while generating content.
 Misuse of this tool might lead to unintended consequences and breaches of privacy or intellectual property rights.
 I hold no responsibility for the data that passes through this tool on any system.
-//implementing this undercuts the mission.
-Distribute LLMs.

 Project License:
+--

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Additional Terms:

-While the MIT License permits free use, modification, and distribution, I kindly request that you refrain from creating derivative works containing my code without permission from the original author (aseichter2007).
+While the MIT License permits free use, modification, and distribution, I kindly request that you refrain from creating works containing my verbatim code without permission from the original author (aseichter2007).
 In part because it's terrible code.
+You're welcome to bits of it, but please don't distribute it in full as your own work.
 If you have any inquiries regarding modifications or feature requests, please contact me at clipboard.aseichter2007@gmail.com or open an issue.

 Your understanding and respect for these terms are appreciated.